fireblocks/recovery/docs/CONTRIBUTING.md

    yarn dev
    ```

-4. Build the app Electron app for production, compiling for the current development platform:
+4. Build the Python DRS server and Electron app for production, compiling for the current development platform:

    ```sh
    yarn build